feathersjs/feathers/docs/guides/basics/services.md

 - `setup` - Called when the application is started
 - `teardown` - Called when the application is shut down

-Below is an example of Feathers service interface as a class and a normal object:
+Below is an example of Feathers service interface as a class:

 <Tabs group-name="Service Interface">